yoadg/yoadg.github.io/_wiki/hardware.md

 The address space of the processor can contain devices other than memory.
 These are input/output devices (I/O devices, also known as peripherals) and are used by the processor to communicate with the external world.
 There are three types of peripherals:
 1. **Input peripherals**: Devices that enable user input, from the outside world to the computer.
 Examples: keyboard, mouse, touch pad, camera, microphone, scanner, etc.
 2. **Output peripherals**: Devices that enable information output, from the computer to the outside world.
 Examples: monitor, speakers, printer, etc.
 3. **Input/Output peripherals**: Devices that enable both input and output (between the computer and the outside world).
-Examples: touch screen, network card, hard disk, disk on key, etc.
+Examples: touch screen, network interface card, hard disk, disk on key, etc.

 Data transfer to and from the peripherals may be done in any of the three possible ways:
 1. **Programmed I/O** – The processor accepts or delivers data as a result of the I/O instructions that are written in the computer program.